ikatanic/lcskpp/test/README.md

 Assumes latter is cloned into `../../lcskpp_pavetic/lcskpp`.

-E.g. `./tester 1 20 40 90` will run generate tests with k taking all values from [1, 20] and
+E.g. `./tester 1 20 40 90` will run tests with k taking all values from [1, 20] and
 similarity taking values 40%, 50%, 60%, 70%, 80% and 90%.